 ConnexOntario provides free and confidential health services information for people experiencing problems with alcohol and drugs, mental illness, and/or gambling.
 The Government of Ontario funds the organization.

 Foundations for a Healthy School

-Ontario Physical Activity Safety Standards in Education
+Ontario Physical Activity Safety Standards in Education (OPASSE)

 The Ontario Physical Activity Safety Standards in Education, managed by Ophea, represent the minimum standards for risk management practice for school boards.
-They focus the attention of teachers, intramural supervisors, and coaches on safe practices, in every activity, in order to minimize the element of risk.
+They focus the attention of teachers, intramural supervisors, and coaches on safe practices for every activity, in order to minimize the element of risk.
 The Safety Standards include concussion protocols to help prevent and identify suspected concussions and manage a student’s safe return to learning and physical activity.